bulungula-tech-centre/bulungula-tech-centre/setup.md

 ### Setting up the local network
 The Pis, Server and Router have to be connected together via ethernet to form a local network.
 Use the ethernet cables to connect each of the Pis to the router.
-If you have more Pis then you have ethernet ports on your router then you will need to buy a network switch to expand the number of ports.
-If you use a switch, remember that you still need to connect the router to the switch because the router acts as the DHCP server (i.e. it assigns IP adresses to the devices on the network) and without a DHCP server the setup will not work.
+If your router does not have enough ethernet ports to accomodate all the Pis, then you will need to buy a network switch to expand the number of ports.
+If you use a switch, remember that you still need to connect the router to the switch because the router acts as the DHCP server (i.e. it assigns IP addresses to the devices on the network) and without a DHCP server the setup will not work.
 Finally, the server should also be connected to the network via ethernet.

 We provide a wiring diagram below.

 ![WiringDiagram](/assets/images/setup_guide/WiringDiagramV2.png)

-Once all the devices (Pis, server, switch and router) are connected together via ethernet you can try turning everything on.
 Remeber to remove the SD card from all the Pis.
-At this point the the Pis should just get stuck on the boot screen because they are atempting to network boot but we have not configured the server to provide the OS yet.
+At this point, if you try turning on the Pis, they will still get stuck on the boot screen, because they are atempting to network boot but we have not configured the server to provide the OS yet.
 Lets do that next.

-One other important thing to do at this stage is to configure things so that the server has a fixed (static) IP adress.
-This is important later on because the Pis need to know exactly which IP adress to go to to get the OS when they boot up.
-If the IP adress of the server changes then the Pis will fail to boot.
+One other important thing to do at this stage is to configure things so that the server has a fixed (static) IP address.
+This is important later on because the Pis need to know exactly which IP address to go to to get the OS when they boot up.
+If the IP address of the server changes then the Pis will fail to boot.
 There are two possible ways to achieve this:
-- You can either google the model of your router and find instructions on how to set a static IP adress for a device from the router.
+- You can either google the model of your router and find instructions on how to set a static IP address for a device from the router.
 It is generally not too tricky, you will need to login to your routers user interface and change a couple settings.
 - Alternativly, you can set a static IP from the server itself.
 Here are instructions on how to set a [static IP on Ubuntu](https://linuxconfig.org/how-to-configure-static-ip-address-on-ubuntu-18-10-cosmic-cuttlefish-linux).

 ### Setting up the Server